Howie Rodenstein, Chairman of Advisory Board

 Josef Abramowitz, an Impact Investor and green energy activist, is recognized as one of the pioneers of the solar industries in Africa and other frontier markets.
 Named by CNN as one of the top six global “Green Pioneers,” and by PV Tech as “one of the most inspiring solar CEOs” worldwide, Abramowitz has developed over $1 billion in solar pipelines and has been nominated for the Nobel Peace Prize.
 Abramowitz serves as CEO of Gigawatt Global, an impact investment platform that provides healthy returns to investors while advancing the environmental and humanitarian goals of providing affordable green power to underserved populations.
 Gigawatt Global is a founding partner of the White House Power Africa initiative and was the first company to interconnect a commercial scale solar field under President Obama’s program.
 Abramowitz recently served in Paris as a delegate to the Climate Conference negotiations, is co-founder with Ilan Goldstein of Gigawatt Global Wind, and his life's work was featured on an episode of CNN’s The Next List with Dr. Sanjay Gupta.

-Dr. Hanna H. Klein, Director of Research and Grants
+Dr. Hanna H. Klein, Director of Research

 Dr. Klein in an energy expert.
 She has developed gas turbines with ABB in Switzerland and worked with Nuclear Safety for Vattenfall power company in Sweden and designing concentrated solar systems with Aora Solar.
 She has developed her own patents in concentrated solar technologies (as EZKlein) and has been active as an evaluator for the European Commission for grants regarding energy and environmental Science.
 She built up her business experience working as a business consultant for Arthur Andersen out of Amsterdam.
 She holds a MSc in Energy Systems from the Royal Institute of Technology in Stockholm and a PhD in solar energy from the Weizmann Institute of Science.

-Chana Gluck, General Counsel
+Chana Abrams, General Counsel

 Michael Fichtenberg, VP Finance